jhammelman/HSSP_Python/README.md

 ```

-We can tell this question only happens if go_in is "n" because everything under it is indented.
+We can tell this question only happens if **go_in is "n"** because everything under it is **indented**.
 Indenting improperly can cause errors in the code.
 We can see here we test three directions.
-First fill in new responses by modifying the code for each direction.
+First **fill in new responses** by modifying the code for each direction.
 Test your new responses by running the code:

 ```
 python text_adventure_game.py